Electrical Contractor License no. DELPHOC773DG

 You have selected both main-picket finials and a separate top cresting row.
 Use both only if you want two layers of top decoration.
 For a standard spear-topped picket gate, set the cresting row to None.

-Use this after changing gate type, tail side, top style, finials, arch rise, or second-arch settings.
+Use this after changing opening width, gate height, gate type, tail side, top style, finials, arch rise, or second-arch settings.
 It redraws the top/section structure so the next controls match the choices above.

 Frame, rails, and mullions Structural layout

-Top, bottom, and straight rails update rails / section panels
+Top, bottom, and additional rails update rails / section panels

-This controls how many section panels are created below.
+This controls how many internal rails are placed between the top and bottom rails, and how many section panels are created below.

 Rail heights are treated as rail centerlines.

-Use this after changing straight rail count, straight rail type, or rail heights.
+Use this after changing additional rail count, individual rail types, or rail heights.
 It rebuilds the section panels below so the section controls match the rail layout.

 Side style and mullion options Styles: 2" · Mullions: 0